maitruong-data/maitruong-data/README.md

 I clean, query, analyze, and visualize data, mostly because I like knowing why a number looks the way it does, not just what it says.

-Before analytics, I spent 3+ years in a metrics-driven SaaS environment working directly with stakeholders, turning vague asks into numbers people could actually use.
+Before analytics, I spent 3+ years in a metrics-driven SaaS environment working directly with stakeholders, turning vague asks into solutions people could actually use.
 I got into data through a background in Education and EdTech, and I'm now pivoting into analytics full-time.

 ---